 Once your child’s sample has been collected, it will be processed and placed into a freezer before being analyzed using cutting-edge mass spectrometry instrumentation used to detect thousands of molecules.

 Since our project is in very early stages, we have not fully analyzed our samples and do not anticipate being able to provide individual level results for several years.
 We will only notify your child’s treating physician if there is a clinically significant result identified by the study.
 Not all participants receive results.
-This is an early-stage research study, and is not a substitute for the excellent clinical care that your child’s doctor is already providing at the Stanford clinic or Lucile Packard Children’s Hospital.
+This is an early-stage research study, and is not a substitute for the excellent clinical care that your child’s doctor is already providing at the Stanford clinics or Lucile Packard Children’s Hospital.

 We will provide periodic updates about the progress of the study on our website.